YellowJacketLinux/LFS/tlive-lfs.md

       --texmflocal="/opt/texlive/texmf-local" \
       --no-interaction

-There are some other options (such as default papersize) but those can be set after install.
-Normally I like to set papersize in the document itself however ff you plan to use TeXLive to build documentation that comes with source packages in LFS/BLFS, you probably want to set the default papersize to the size of paper your printer uses.
+There are some other options (such as default paper size) but those can be set after install.
+Normally I like to set paper size in the document itself however ff you plan to use TeXLive to build documentation that comes with source packages in LFS/BLFS, you probably want to set the default paper size to the size of paper your printer uses.

 That is covered in the [Paper Size](#paper-size) section.